 - Trial factoring (often just called "Factoring")

 - Lucas-Lehmer primality tests

 - Trial factoring is a relatively short computation whose goal is to eliminate potential Mersenne candidates in a couple of days instead of a couple of weeks.
 Many Mersenne candidates are multiples of relatively small primes.
 Trial factoring discovers if there is such a number.
 If it is, the more expensive Lucas-Lehmer test isn't needed.
-At this writing, computers between 300 MHz and 1 GHz are probably the best to deploy in Trial factoring.
+This type of work is best suited for GPU's as they can be much faster than a CPU.

 - The Lucas-Lehmer test definitively establishes whether a given Mersenne candidate is a prime or not.
-At this writing, a candidate typically runs for weeks on a fairly fast PC (say, of about a GHz or faster, especially Pentium IVs, since the assembler code exploits SSE2 instructions).
+At the time of writing, a candidate at the current wavefront may take 1 to 2 weeks on a modern PC (say, a quad core Intel with AVX2 instructions or an AMD Ryzen).
 Most candidates fail, but if you want the glory of being a "finder" you have to run this test.

 - Double checks.
 A double check is overwhelmingly likely to be a rejected candidate.
 However, the computations involved are so extensive, the GIMPS project runs even rejected candidates a second time just to be sure.
 Moreover, until the double check agrees with the original Lucas-Lehmer test, credit in the GIMPS statistics for the former is provisional.
 Any machine can be deployed on this test, though old, slow machines can take months to complete their work.